🎉 Announcing Free Tools! Plan out your customer referral program using our toolkit of 11 free tools.

 A typical SaaS startup would require a Customer Relationship Management System (CMS) to track their customer relationship marketing efforts (and sales), as well as a Marketing Automation Platform (MAP) to track touchpoints.

 Marketing attribution models are essential tools that improve our understanding of who our customers are, how they relate to our brand messages, where they like to interact with us, and how we can reach them with our campaigns.
+But attribution goes beyond just understanding - it allows marketers to continuously optimize their strategies, channels, messaging, and budgets based on what's driving real business impact.

 • Last click attribution